m-merve/MIS301-WEB-PROGRAMMING/README.md

 # MIS301-WEB-PROGRAMMING
 ## Wedding Photography
 ### A Wedding Photographer's Website
-I and my group friend Fatma Unal made the website of a wedding photographer.
+I and my group friend Fatma Ünal made the website of a wedding photographer.
 First of all, when you enter the website, a 4-second gift is greeted as the opening screen.
 Then the main screen opens.

 Secondly, we chose a tab logo and added it next to the title.

 We added a logo representing the business to the left part of the banner on the screen that opens.We added the menu to the right part of the banner.

 We have divided it into 6 subheadings as home, about, gallery, guestbook, blog, call us.We linked all of these sub-headings to the relevant parts of the site with the in-site link command.
 * When we click on the home button, a photo appears for the login page and the preview.
 * About depends on the section with the business information at the bottom.